 One of the most important components of optimizing your website is on-page SEO, which is essentially everything you do to communicate to Google what each page is about.
 This is done in part through the use of keywords in strategic places, such as in headings and metadata.
 Other factors that increase conversions include great content, an easy path to conversion, high-quality images, and a good user experience.

-This guide will walk you through eight elements to optimize on your website to help it rank and convert.
+Keep these eight elements in mind when optimizing your website to help it rank and convert.

 1. Responsive Design

-Because many of your customers are looking at your site on mobile, it’s important to make sure that it looks and works great no matter the size of the screen.
+Because many of your customers are looking at your site on mobile, it’s important to make sure that it looks great and works as intended no matter the size of the screen.
 This is where responsive design comes in.
 Responsive design means that your pages resize intuitively depending on the device they’re viewed on, whether that’s a desktop, tablet, or phone.

 Responsive design uses flexible grids and layouts that respond to the device being used and resize the elements of your site proportionately.
 The best way to check if your site is responsive is to pull it up on your phone.
 What’s the page load time like?
 How do the images look?
 How much scrolling do you have to do to get to a book button?
-Is the text easily readable without pinching and squeezing?
-(If you have to pinch and squeeze to read the text or scroll from side to side to see the entire page, your website is not responsive!).
+Is the text easily readable without pinching and zooming?

 If you’re not happy with the responsiveness of your site, work with your web designer to better optimize your page for mobile.
-This might mean resizing images, cutting down on text, hiding certain elements of the page on mobile, etc. (P.S.
-If you’re on a FareHarbor site, you can be sure it’s responsive!)
+This might mean resizing images, cutting down on text, hiding certain elements of the page on mobile, or other tactics.

 2. Title Tags

-The title tag is the HTML element that specifies the title of a page, and it’s the headline for the listing in the SERP.
+The title tag is the HTML element that specifies the title of a page, and it’s the headline for the listing in the SERP (search engine results page).
 It’s important for this element to be optimized because it can increase click-through rate, which in turn can increase your search engine ranking.
 It’s also the first impression searchers get of your site, and you want it to match their search intent and give them the information they need to click through to your site.

 Elements of an effective title tag: